-Mission Bay and San Diego Bay trim the edge of the city like sparkling gems, and the 4,600-acre Mission Bay Aquatic Park is the centerpiece of it all.
+Mission Bay and San Diego Bay trim the edge of San Diego like sparkling gems, and the 4,600-acre Mission Bay Aquatic Park is the centerpiece of it all.
 No matter your experience level, there’s some kind of water activity at this sprawling aquatic wonderland that will fit the bill.
-Dozens of outfitters such as those at the Aquatic Center at Santa Clara Point can get you out amidst the blue via every imaginable conveyance; kayak, stand-up paddleboard, motorized watercraft, sail boat, or kite board.
+Dozens of outfitters such as those at the Aquatic Center at Santa Clara Point can get you out amidst the blue via every imaginable means; kayak, stand-up paddleboard, motorized watercraft, sailboat, or kite board.
 For a more novel approach, board the Bahia Belle, a Mississippi River–style paddleboat, snuggle aboard a romantic Venetian gondola, or try jetpacking to skim across the water like James Bond.

 If you prefer a cruise experience, Hornblower and Flagship Cruises let you get a millionaire’s view of the bay on scenic tours, as well as dinner and brunch cruises and whale-watching tours.
 If you are in the area over the 4th of July, you’re in for a treat, as San Diego Bay hosts Big Bay Boom, the largest fireworks display in the county.
 In winter, it hosts the Parade of Lights, which kicks off at Shelter Island and finishes up at the Coronado ferry landing.
 The free parade features about 80 seriously tricked-out boats and draws huge crowds along the shoreline.